Bitcoin jumps after Musk says Tesla could use it again

 “The market had been going through another round of correction over the weekend ... until Elon Musk’s tweet of accepting BTC again for Tesla purchases changed sentiment,” said Bobby Ong, co-founder of crypto analytics website CoinGecko.

-He said the market was also supported by software company and major bitcoin-backer MicroStrategy (MSTR.O) raising half a billion dollars to buy bitcoin. read more
+He said the market was also supported by software company and major bitcoin-backer MicroStrategy raising half a billion dollars to buy bitcoin.

-Musk's tweet was made in response to an article based on remarks from Magda Wierzycka, head of cybersecurity firm Syngia (SYGJ.J), who in a radio interview last week accused him of "price manipulation" and selling a "big part" of his exposure.
+Musk’s tweet was made in response to an article based on remarks from Magda Wierzycka, head of cybersecurity firm Syngia, who in a radio interview last week accused him of “price manipulation” and selling a “big part” of his exposure.

 “This is inaccurate,” Musk said.
 “Tesla only sold ~10% of holdings to confirm BTC could be liquidated easily without moving market.”